AndyThurgood/Codality/README.md

 May come back to this and do the remaining tests in the future.

 ### Hints and tips
-When I first took a look at the codility exercises I found them to be a bit of head scratcher, the way that the online IDE works, the way that the exercise requirements are written and how to test your solution all seemed a bit odd.
-You have spen a fair amount of time working on a number of the exercises before you really get into the swing of things and get used to meeting all of the codility requirements, for anyone atempting the exercieses,  my advise would be as follows:
+When I first took a look at the codility exercises I found them to be a bit of a head scratcher, the way that the online IDE works, the way that the exercise requirements are written and testing mechanism all seemed a bit odd.
+You have spend a fair amount of time working on the exercises before you really get into the swing of things, for anyone attempting the exercises, my advice would be as follows:

 * Read the exercise requirements through a number of times, try and get a clear view on what is required and what outputs are expected
 * Ensure the provided test cases pass